dgroomes/electron-playground/realistic/README.md

     * DONE Combine config
     * ABANDON (No this is too odd) Consider starting Electron Forge from the Node API instead of the CLI via start script.
 I'd like to get rid of the
       `forge.config.ts` file if possible.
 The project plugin is the monolithic entity, including config.
-* [ ] SKIP Drop the `WebpackConfig.ts` code and use my own webpack config (this is phase 2 of the overall custom plugin)
+* [ ] IN PROGRESS Drop the `WebpackConfig.ts` code and use my own webpack config (this is phase 2 of the overall custom plugin)
-    * Update: maybe I won't do this.
-The AssetRelocatorPatch is a particularly nasty implementation detail.
-I don't want to maintain that.
+    * DONE Remove `@electron-forge/plugin-webpack` and wholesale copy over the needed code.
+I will gradually rewrite it.
-    * What is AssetRelocatorPatch (used in the main entrypoint)?
+    * DONE (it's not even used; maybe it was used for the native rebuilding which is something I also don't want) The AssetRelocatorPatch is a particularly nasty implementation detail.
+I don't really want to maintain it.
     * What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.
 * [x] DONE Hot reloading for styles isn't working.
 That's totally my bad, I knew this and took out the style loader hastily.